TokyoGaijin/OpenAIApp/README.md

 ---

 ### How to Install
-- download and unzip the repository
-- run OpenAIGUIApp.exe from anywhere on your PC.
+- Release files are available on the right hand side!

 ### Requirements and Running Instructions
 You'll need